-Not all lawnmower brands have the same safety switch types.
-Some have three switch wires, and others have two switch wires to disconnect.
-However, no matter what position or how many safety switches you need to disconnect, the process of bypassing remains the same.
+Lawnmower brands vary in their safety switch types, with some having three switch wires, while others have two.
+However, regardless of the number or position of safety switches you need to disconnect, the process of bypassing them remains the same.

 Step #4: Pull the Safety Switch Wires

-After confirming the safety switch position on your riding lawn mower, it’s time to pull the wire off its sockets.
-If you’re well-versed in handling electrical wires, you can pull out the wires using your hand.
+After confirming the safety switch’s position on my riding lawn mower, I normally proceed to remove the wire from its sockets.
+If you’re comfortable working with electrical wires, you can usually do this by hand.

 However, we’d like to highlight the importance of using hand protection gears .
 If unsure, using a plier to pull the wire is still the best option out there.

 After pulling the safety switch wires, you may disconnect it from receiving power by cutting it completely.
 But don’t forget to seal the wire ends with electrical tape for safety.
 Before putting the lawnmower to test, ensure that the wires are individually wrapped with tapes.